 Digital Object Identifier (DOI)

 Lippmann, Thomas; Irish, James D.; and Hunt, Jonathan, "Observations of the Vertical Structure of Tidal Currents in Two Inlets" (2013).
-Center for Coastal and Ocean Mapping.
+Journal of Coastal Research.
 1109.